Become a Credit Analyst

 Credit Risk Assessment

-• Identify industry, operational and financial risks.
+• Identify industry, operational and financial risks

 • Assess Probability of Default (PD) and Loss Given Default (LGD)